saifrahmed/S3_File_Uploader/README.md

 - Ad-hoc file upload to AWS S3.
 - Optional upload to Reduced Redundancy storage (not RR by default).
-- Optional public after upload (private by default)
+- Optional "make it public" after upload (private by default)
-- Custom S3 Key (defaulted to file name)
+- Custom S3 Key (defaulted to transfer file name)

 ##Audience